[Investigation] Who cares about EU sanctions on Crimea anyway?

 Who cares about EU sanctions on Crimea anyway?

-A gun-toting Greek billionaire, Ivan Savvidi, is making a mockery of EU sanctions on Russia, but no one in Athens or Brussels seems to care, posing the question: is the EU regime a paper tiger?
+A gun-toting Greek billionaire, Ivan Savvidi, is making a mockery of EU sanctions on Russia, but no one in Athens or Brussels seems to care, posing the question: Is the EU regime a paper tiger?

-The sanctions were imposed in 2014 to put a price on Russia's invasion of Ukraine.
+The sanctions were imposed in 2014 over Russia's invasion of Ukraine.

 Join EUobserver today